shamankingx/powershell/Check MFA Status on 365/README.md

-# Export Microsoft 365 MFA Status Using Microsoft Graph PowerShell
+# 📊 Export Microsoft 365 MFA Status Using Microsoft Graph PowerShell

-This guide explains how to use the provided PowerShell script to export the Multi-Factor Authentication (MFA) status of all users in your Microsoft 365 tenant.
+This guide explains how to use the PowerShell script to **export the Multi-Factor Authentication (MFA) status** for all users in your Microsoft 365 tenant.
+The script works with **Microsoft Graph PowerShell SDK** and includes detection for both **Per-user MFA** and **Conditional Access (CA)**-based MFA enforcement.

 ---